JTarball/hyroxwebsite/site/content/post/what-is-compromised-running.md

 ![](img/compromised-running-workout-example-1.png "Compromised Running Example 1 - Sled AMRAP")

-A beginner sled workout with compromised running, as you can see this is not the full weight or distances.
+A beginner sled workout with compromised running, as you can see this is not the full weight or distances but rather you have split up the distances into blocks.

 ![](img/compromised-running-workout-example-2.png "Compromised Running Example 2 - Ladder Bodyweight Workout")